ritika-thakur/Air-Pressure-System-Failure-Prediction-Scania-Trucks/README.md

 # Air Pressure System Failure Prediction of Scania Trucks

-In this project, I have worked on a real data set of Scania trucks where it is predicted if the air pressure system of a truck will fail or not.
-I have used Naive Bayes algorithm to traint he model.
+In this project, I have worked on a real data set of Scania trucks where it predicts if the air pressure system of a truck will fail or not.
+I have used Naive Bayes algorithm to train he model.

 ## Tools and liberaries used